PoisotLab/2015_ms_datamining/ms.md

 ## Occurrence data and filtering

-For each genus, we retrieved the known occurrences from GBIF and BISON.
-The download yielded over 200000 point-occurence data.
-Because the ultimate goal is to perform spatial modeling of the structure of the network, we removed genera for which fewer than 100 occurrences were known.
+For each genus, we retrieved the known occurrences {++(approx. $2\times 10^5$)++} from GBIF and BISON. {--The download yielded over 200000 point-occurence data.--} Because the ultimate goal is to perform spatial modeling of the structure of the network, we removed genera for which fewer than 100 occurrences were known.
 This seems like a stringent filter, yet it enables us (i) to maintain sufficient predictive powers for SDMs, and (ii) to only work on the genera for which we have "high-quality" data.
 The cleaned food web had a total of 134 genera and 782 interactions, for 118269 presences.
 Given the curated publicly available data, it represents the current best description of feeding interactions between species of this ecosystem.
 A visual depiction of the network is given in \autoref{network}.

 On its own, the fact that filtering for genera with over 100 records reduced the sample size from 368 genera to 134 indicates how crucial it is that all